Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Approximating Flow Network generative models with a TD-like objective

 An interesting advantage of such objective functions is that they yield off-policy offline methods.
-The predicted flows $Q$ and $V$ do not depend on the policy used to sample trajectories (apart from the fact that the samples should sufficiently cover the space of trajectories in order to obtain generalization).
-This is formalized below, which shows that we can use any broad-support policy to sample training trajectories and still obtain the correct flows and generative model, i.e., training can be off-policy. \begin{proposition} Let trajectories $\tau$ used to train $Q_\theta$ be sampled from an exploratory policy $P$ with the same support as the optimal $\pi$ defined in Eq.~\ref{eq:def-pi} for the correct flows $Q^*$.
-Also assume that $\exists \theta: Q_{\theta} = Q^*$, i.e., we choose a sufficiently rich family of predictors.
+The predicted flows $\flowf$ do not depend on the policy used to sample trajectories (apart from the fact that the samples should sufficiently cover the space of trajectories in order to obtain generalization).
+This is formalized below, which shows that we can use any broad-support policy to sample training trajectories and still obtain the correct flows and generative model, i.e., training can be off-policy. \begin{proposition} Let trajectories $\tau$ used to train $\flowf_\theta$ be sampled from an exploratory policy $P$ with the same support as the optimal $\pi$ defined in Eq.~\ref{eq:def-pi} for a consistent flow $\flowf^* \in \mathcal{F}^*$.
+A flow is consistent if Eq.~\ref{eq:in-out-flow-q-eq} is respected.
+Also assume that $\exists \theta: \flowf_{\theta} = \flowf^*$, i.e., we choose a sufficiently rich family of predictors.
 Let $\theta^* \in {\rm argmin}_\theta E_{P(\tau)}[ L_\theta(\tau) ]$ a minimizer of the expected training loss.
 Let $L_\theta(\tau)$ have the property that when flows are matched it achieves its lowest possible value.
 First, it can be shown that this property is satisfied for the loss in Eq.~\ref{eq:flow-loss-log}.
-Then
+Then i.e., a global optimum of the expected loss provides the correct flows.
+If \mbox{$\pi_{\theta^*}(a|s) = \frac{\flowf_{\theta^*}(s,a)}{\sum_{a' \in {\cal A}(s)} \flowf_{\theta^*}(s,a')}$} then we also have \end{proposition} The proof is in Appendix \ref{app:proofs}.
+Note that, in RL terms, this method is akin to asynchronous dynamic programming \citep[\S 4.5]{sutton2018reinforcement}, which is an off-policy off-line method which converges provided every state is visited infinitely many times asymptotically.